nekoyume/nekoyume/docs/white_paper.md

 Raises the player level, thus improving player skill and ability.

 When the player moves, the behavior information is passed to the network, and the move is actually performed after the creation of the next block.
-The block creation cycle is takes approximately 15 seconds; moreover, one block cannot contain more than two actions per user, therefore the minimum action cycle is also approximately 15 seconds.
+The block creation cycle takes approximately 15 seconds; moreover, one block cannot contain more than two actions per user, therefore the minimum action cycle is also approximately 15 seconds.

 After the creation of a new block, the behavior contained in that block is evaluated.
 In the evaluation, the random value determined by the Hash random is reflected in the behavior result.
 The process of creating the random value by using the Hash random is as follows.